 Anyone who has dipped their toe in the startup game will know how important community is when launching your new enterprise.
 It’s hard to go through the struggles alone, especially when that means that there’s a lack of infrastructure to support the startup model: meaning proximity to investors, co-working spaces, an intelligent and educated workforce, and more.
 However, with the benefits of working among other startups also come some drawbacks like direct competition, increased rent, and an entitled workforce.

 You will need to make a plan of action when starting up your business as I am sure you’re already aware of, but also you must know what steps you can take to bring you initial success.
 This can then be expanded for long term success.
 For example, you can get in contact with a company like Peak PEO to help you with your business growth once you’ve got your feet off the ground.
-Having a widespread workforces and connections in multiple locations is an excellent way of growing your business and getting recognition and testimonials for the work you do.
-There are plenty other tips and tricks you can find if you speak to professionals in the sector too.
+Having widespread workforces and connections in multiple locations is an excellent way of growing your business and getting recognition and testimonials for the work you do.
+There are plenty of other tips and tricks you can find if you speak to professionals in the sector too (you can navigate here, if interested).
 However, if you are looking to stick to North America to develop your start-up, these are some cities in which the pros and cons are balanced to create an environment you can thrive in, and we’re not just talking about the Silicon Valley.